BII-Lab/Yeti-Project/README.md

 # Welcom to the Macaque Project
 ------

 "One World, One Internet, One Namespace" is the essence for the success of today's Internet.
-However, as the top level of the unique identifier system, the DNS root system, which has been operational for 25+ years, is a pivot to make the current Internet useful.
+The top level of the unique identifier system, the DNS root system, has been operational for 25+ years.
+It is a pivot to make the current Internet useful.
 So it is considered somewhat ossified for stability reasons.
-It is hard to test and implement new ideas evolving to a more advanced level to counter the challenges like IPv6-only operation, DNSSEC key rollover, scaling issues, etc. Because changes to the current production system are not risk-free, and a large-scaled Testbed is necessary, on which fully tests and studies on the impact can be carried out.
-It is possible to pre-evaluate such a change in a laboratory test, however, the coverage is very limited.
-In order to make the test more practical, it is also necessary to involve users’ environment which is highly diversified, to study the effect of the change in question.
+It is hard to test and implement new ideas evolving to a more advanced level to counter challenges like IPv6-only operation, DNSSEC key/algorithm rollover, scaling issues, etc. Because changes to the current production system are not risk-free, and a large-scale testbed is necessary, on which extensive tests and studies of the impact can be carried out.
+It is possible to pre-evaluate such changes in a laboratory test, however, the coverage is limited.
+In order to make the test more practical, it is also necessary to involve users’ environment which is highly diversified, to study the effect of the changes in question.

+As a result the proposal of Macaque Project is formed which is aiming to build such a live environment.
+The basic idea is to build a paralleled experimental live root system to provide useful technical output with the existing production systems.
+Possible research agenda will be explored on this testbed covering several aspects but not limited to: IPv6-only operation, DNSSEC key rollover, Renumbering issue, the scalability issues, multiple zone file signers and Multiple zone file signers.
+In addition measurement study will be done to issue out useful analysis as output of Macaque Project.

+Participants will be invited into Macaque Project which is hopefully helpful for their own interests.
+We would like to invite some interested parties in this community, like the research labs of universities and institutes.
+We also hope Macaque Project can gain the support from vendors, for example, the DNS software implementers, Developers of CPE devices & IoT devices, Middlebox developers who can test their product and connect their own testbed into Macaque testbed.
+It is expected that the activity of Macaque Project could have good input to the DNS related industry, which will finally make them ready for advanced DNS and Root services.

+This document focuses on the description of Macaque, participants and roles, and motivations.
+There are descriptions for each research topic which will help the audiences to know what the project will do.
+Every player and role of Macaque Project is defined in this proposal which will introduce who will participate and what their function is.
+Moreover, development plan for Macaque Project is proposed as an action plan related with “how & when to do” especially before its announcement.

+NOTE THAT THIS PROJECT NEVER INTENT TO REPLACE CURRENT OPERATIONAL ROOT DNS SYSTEM.
+REGULAR DNS SERVICES MUST NOT DEPEND ON THE TESTBED.